 On the other hand, if the value corresponds to an invalid state (i.e, the test pattern is an invalid test pattern), the value of PPIs can not be set to the SR using state transitions of the FSM.
 In order to set the invalid state to the SR, we append an extra logic which generates all invalid test states to the synthesized sequential circuit.
-Note that we just append the extra logic but do not change the combinational logic block.
+In order to observe responses of the combinational logic block, we also append observation points (additional test output pins) in front of the SR. Note that we just append the extra logic but do not change the combinational logic block.
 This guarantees complete fault efficiency.